isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-service-description.md

 |Windows PowerShell  <br/> |Sì  <br/> |Sì  <br/> |Sì  <br/> |
 |Report di Skype for business online nell'interfaccia di amministrazione di Microsoft 365  <br/> |No  <br/> |N.<sup>4</sup> <br/> |N.<sup>4</sup> <br/> |

 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 Il client desktop Lync Basic è un'applicazione installata localmente che fornisce funzionalità di presenza, messaggistica istantanea e conferenza per i piani che includono Skype for business online.
-Microsoft 365 Apps for Enterprise e Office 365 Enterprise E3 includono l'applicazione completa di Skype for business (Lync), che include funzionalità aggiuntive, tra cui il supporto di telefonia avanzato, le funzionalità di conformità di archiviazione &amp; .
+Microsoft 365 Apps for Enterprise e Office 365 E3 includono l'applicazione completa di Skype for business (Lync), che include funzionalità aggiuntive, tra cui il supporto di telefonia avanzato, le funzionalità di conformità di archiviazione &amp; .
 A Skype for Business Online license must be assigned for each user.
 Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [tabelle di confronto dei client desktop per Lync Server 2013](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> un utente di Skype for business online piano 1 può partecipare a una sessione di condivisione se l'utente è invitato da un utente di Skype for business online piano 2.
 <br/> <sup>3</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.